How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

 print(new_tuple)

-Program output shows, element ‘Java’ was removed the tuple.
+The output of this program shows, element Java was successfully removed from the tuple.

 nested_tuple = ('Python', 'AWS', 'Azure', [1, 2, 3]) # nested tuple with a list element at index 3